terezka/elm-charts/README.md

 ### Missing something?

 Let me know!
 Open an issue (or PR) or write at #elm-plot in the elm-lang's [slack](http://elmlang.herokuapp.com).
-Please don't hesitate - I'm happy to answer any questions or get any kind of feedback! ✨
+Please don't hesitate, I'm happy to answer any questions or receive feedback! ✨

 ## Development